kevinwu23/clinical-trial-efficiency/README.md

 This repository contains models from a collaborative project between Stanford and Genentech.

-The files found in /models contain the weights and parameters for models train to predict six efficiency metrics.
+The files found in /models contain the weights and parameters for models trained to predict six efficiency metrics.
 The models are implemented in [Light GBM](https://github.com/microsoft/LightGBM) and can be loaded easily:

 ```python